-- Take cups off nipple bars from three weeks to prevent dust from faeces collecting in the cups and infecting the birds.
+- Move nipple bars with cups to the night shelters to prevent dust from collecting in the cups and infecting the birds.

 - Site feed and water stations where birds can nip out to them, feel safe to do so, and to make sure they have enough so that competition for resources does not occur.

 - If you can, use fresh mains water to supply drinkers rather than borehole water which may not be as clean.
 If you must use water tanks, make sure they are sited in the shade and use proper disinfection and then chlorination.
 Hot water encourages bacteria growth and birds don’t like drinking it.